Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 - Individual Intent
 - Individual Example Sentence

 This saves time from a testing perspective as a simple glance at the intent training menu is all that is required to assess the quality of the model, rather than manually talking to the virtual agent to judge the quality of understanding.
-We recommend to digest the feedback top-down.
+We recommend digesting the feedback top-down.
 Is your overall model green?
 A quick scan of intents might alert you to issues.
 A check on individual sentences gives you concrete insight to edit, add or move example sentences and improve your NLU.

-!!! warning "Train the NLU for Feedback"
+!!! warning "Train the NLU"
-    Ensure the NLU is trained each time changes have been made to example sentences to provide the latest scoring analysis.
+    After modifying example sentences, retrain the NLU to ensure the latest scoring analysis reflects your changes.

 ### Overall Intent Model